davidmoten/rxjava-extras/README.md

 Transformers.onBackpressureBufferToFile
 ----------------------------------------
-This is work-in-progress still so watch this space for a release.

-As of 0.7.1, you can offload an observable's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).
+As of 0.7.2, you can offload an observable's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).

 If you use the `onBackpressureBuffer` operator you'll know that when a stream is producing faster than the downstream operators can process (perhaps the producer cannot respond meaningfully to a *slow down* request from downstream) then `onBackpressureBuffer` buffers the items to an in-memory queue until they can be processed.
 Of course if memory is limited then some streams might eventually cause an `OutOfMemoryError`.
 One solution to this problem is to increase the effectively available memory for buffering by using disk instead (and small in-memory read/write buffers).
 That's why `Transformers.onBackpressureBufferToFile` was created.